michaelsanford/Log4Shell-Honeypot/README.md

 Any request will be inspected for `${` (headers and body).

-This triggers a critical-level log with the entire request as a JSON payload.
+This triggers a critical-level log with the entire request (as a dict with tuples, which is JSON-ish).

 ## Event log